 The Delhi metro operated by Delhi Metro Rail Corporation (DMRC) is one of the largest metro systems in the world.
-The total length of the Delhi metro is 390 kilometers.
+The total length of the Delhi metro is 391 kilometers (286 stations).
 Delhi metro is also one of the most environment-friendly metro systems in the world.

 The busiest airport in India is in Delhi